Cryptogram-Trade/website/index.md

 ## Buy Crypto without a KYC

-Do you need to buy crypto and you don't want to be verified?
+Some of our clients need to deal with crypto and cannot be verified users.
+For these clients Cryptogram provides a great help thanks to our diverse partners.

+We work with Coinbase Pro, Kraken and other great crypto exchange in order to send your Fiat.

+We will provide you with a temporary Fiat deposit account in one of these exchange.
-Just send us your payment via bank wire and we convert it to stable coin before transfering it back to you.
+We then convert it to stable coin before transfering it back to your personal account.
-The only charge is 8% of the value at the time of conversion!
+The only fee is a flat 8% of the value at the time of conversion with no volatility!

 ### How to proceed?

 1. Get in touch with the team mentioning how much you want to transfer and your USDT address
 2. Send your Fiat money with the exact reference and amount mentioned.
-Make an immediate transfer if your bank permits
+Make an immediate transfer if your bank permits (available in a few minutes) or a regular transfer (one to 5 working days).
-3. We convert your Fiat to stable Crypto (USDT or one of your choice) and send it to the address you provided
+3. We convert your Fiat to stable Crypto (USDT or one of your choice) and send it to the wallet address you provided.

-We permit deposits between 1000 USD and 100,000 USD (or equivalent EUR, GBP...) at a time.
+You may deposit any amount up to 100,000 USD (or equivalent EUR, GBP...) at a time.
+However for amount below $2,500 a flat fee of 200USDT will be charged.

-> A good practice is to transfer an amount that is almost unique.
+> A good practice is to transfer an amount that makes it almost unique.
-> eg: instead of depositing $75,000 you may prefer $14,969.
-This permits us to eeasily match your deposit with a maximal anonymity for you.
+> eg: instead of depositing $75,000 you may prefer to deposit $74,969.
+This permits our partner or ourselves to easily find and match your deposit with a full anonymity for you.

 ## Manage your cryptos from Shrimpy